-Bleeding, broken bones, a high fever, and a strange rash, are all things that send hundreds of thousands of parents running to the emergency room each year.
-It’s a fact of life; parents worry about their children’s health.
-But here's the reassuring truth; as parents, you know everything about your children—their habits, routines, and troubles—so you’ll be able to catch almost any problem.
+Bleeding, broken bones, a high fever, and a strange rash are all things that send hundreds of thousands of parents running to the emergency room each year.
+It’s a fact of life.
+Parents worry about their children’s health.
+The reassuring truth is that as parents, you probably know everything about your children.
+This is includes their habits, routines, and troubles, so you’ll be able to catch almost any problem.
 For a little extra help, add these symptoms to your parental radar.
 You might need to see a doctor if they persist.

-Newborns and babies can’t tell you if they’re not hearing correctly, and they don’t respond to every stimulus the way we would expect.
+Newborns and babies can’t tell you if they’re not hearing correctly.
+They also don’t respond to every stimulus the way we would expect.
 Many, but not all, states require newborn hearing screenings.
 If you notice your sweet bundle of joy isn’t bothered by or doesn’t respond to loud sounds, make an appointment with your pediatrician to check for potential hearing problems.

 Learn about potential causes of hearing impairment.